sarangdev/coryos/README.md

 A magic thing that allows applications to interact with the system, and in principle-to work.

   - coryVM:
-This is a "software package" that allows you to run applications of familiar platforms (Windows, Linux, Mac) directly in coryos.
+This is a "software package" that allows you to run applications of familiar platforms (Windows, Linux, Mac) directly in coryOS.
 A miracle of technology!

   - maitUI:
 Multifunctional, beautiful, flexible, and most importantly - fast UI for coryOS.